geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 <img class="center" src="/images/google-ai-studio-apps/22app-updated.jpg" loading="lazy" title="App updated after redeployment from Google AI Studio to Cloud Run" alt="App updated after redeployment from Google AI Studio to Cloud Run">

 After the change, I tested the app to ensure it worked as expected.
 There is no mention of `OSINT` anymore, which is what I wanted.
+Google Cloud credits are provided for this project.
+Thanks to Google.

 There you have it—you vibe coded a fully functioning app that started with a simple idea and a single prompt.
 You also deployed it on a publicly accessible URL, which you can share with friends.
 As it is running on Google Cloud, it will cost you money, so be sure to check your costs on Google Cloud Billing and stop the app if you need to.
-When you are done testing, you can delete the project with the app running on Google Cloud Run.
+After testing, you can delete the project with the app running on Google Cloud Run.

 In my case, the primary prompt and calling the API were in the [services/geminiService.ts](https://github.com/geshan/geo-guesser-ai/blob/master/services/geminiService.ts) file, which was using `gemini-2.5-flash-preview-04-17` with a pretty well-crafted prompt.
 The whole app is available in this open-source [GitHub repository](https://github.com/geshan/geo-guesser-ai/tree/master).
 From the code I read, it looks like a frontend-only app, so how it handles the API key and its security is your responsibility.